 Starts in: September

-Application deadline: April 1st: International degree, July 1st: Dutch degree
+Application deadline: January 15th: Non-EU/EFTA degree, April 1st: EU/EFTA degree, May 1st: Dutch degree

 Scholarships: Tuition free scholarships available